geneb/ScarletDME/README.md

 xinetd.

-Before you build ScarletDME, you should create a user named "qmsys" and a group named "qmuser".
+Before you build ScarletDME, you should create a user named "qmsys" and a group named "qmusers".
 Make sure you add the qmuser group to any user that will be using ScarletDME, /including/ the "root" and "qmsys" users!
 See info/setup.txt for more information on creating users & groups as well as starting ScarletDME up for the first time.